Cognitive decline does not erase a person’s identity, dignity, or capacity for meaning.

 Knowing these special moments matter changes everything about how we care.

-• Anti-inflammatory, nutrient-dense nutrition
+• Anti-inflammatory nutrition

-• Regular aerobic and strength-based exercise
+• Aerobic and strength exercise

 • Ongoing cognitive stimulation